This beginners guide is going to teach you how to find that exciting first product to sell (and make a profit) on Amazon, through their FBA program.

 Some manufacturers now have moved into the digital age, and you’ll find their websites on Google.
 Some are so busy, that they don’t actually have listings on Alibaba and the like.

-There’s 2 types of factories out there:
+There are 2 types of factories out there:

 - Good factories that manufacture good products that work